 The main landing page of your website.
 This is considered jargon and it is preferred that you say "visit our website" and not "visit our homepage".

 Do not capitalize “internet” in most cases.

 Capitalize job titles that fall immediately before a name.
 Do not capitalize job titles if they fall after the name or if the person’s name is not given.
-Capitalize the name of departments that are part of job titles.
+Capitalize the name of a department that is part of a job title.

-- Chancellor Kenyon Chan spoke at the meeting.
+- Chancellor Mark Pagano spoke at the meeting.